Skip to content

 Do you ever wonder which image types you're missing or are low resolution?

-Do you want an easy way to back up your Jellyfin library images?
+Do you want an easy way to back up and restore your Jellyfin library images?

 Screenshots